General code guidelines

 Ubiquitous support

-Only use elements, attributes, and features that have at least 98% or greater coverage for lib.umn.edu (or intended website audience) on caniuse.com.
+Web tools, elements, and attributes must have 98% or greater browser coverage on caniuse.com.
 Analytics data used for rate determination is for the entire semester (if the current semester is less than three months, move the start point to include the previous semester data).

 Title attribute